rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 toc: true
 tags: Haskell, maintainability, correctness, general_functional_programming
 ---
-**_subtitle:_ A Constructive Pessimism about the Alternative Typeclass**
+**_subtitle:_ A Constructive ~~Criticism~~ Pessimism about the Alternative Typeclass**

 Code for this project can be found in my [_add_blank_target experiments](https://github.com/rpeszek/experiments) repo ([_add_blank_target alternative](https://github.com/rpeszek/experiments/tree/master/alternative) folder).
 This is my second post dedicated to the _error information loss_ in Haskell (the first was about [_add_blank_target Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html)).

 ## Nutshell
-The `Alternative` typeclass is a very powerful tool in the FP toolbox.
-It produces elegant, concise code. `Alternative` instances are also known for producing confusing errors.
+`Alternative` is a popular functional programming concept and a name of a frequently used Haskell typeclass. `Alternative` helps in writing elegant, concise code. `Alternative` instances are also known for producing confusing errors.

 I realized that there is an interesting connection between the `Alternative` and optimism:
 Thinking about _the glass being half empty or half full_, look at this computation: